rust-lang/rfcs/active/0000-allocator.md

         unsafe fn deinit_range<T>(&self, start: *mut T, count: uint);
     }

+    /// A `MemoryBlockInfo` (or more simply, "block info") represents
-    /// Represents information about what kind of memory block must be
+    /// information about what kind of memory block must be allocated
-    /// allocated to hold an instance of `T`.
+    /// to hold data of (potentially unsized) type `U`, and also what
+    /// extra-data, if any, must be attached to a pointer to such a
+    /// memory block to create `*mut U` or `*U` pointer.
     ///
-    /// This struct is used as the abstraction for communicating with
+    /// This opaque struct is used as the abstraction for
-    /// the high-level type-aware allocator.
+    /// communicating with the high-level type-aware allocator.
     ///
     /// It is also used as the abstraction for reasoning about the
     /// validity of calls to "realloc" in the high-level allocator; in
-    /// particular, given a memory block allocated for some type `T`,
+    /// particular, given a memory block allocated for some type `U`,
     /// you can only attempt to reuse that memory block for another
-    /// type `U` if the `MemoryBlockInfo<T>` is *compatible with* the
+    /// type `T` if the `MemoryBlockInfo<U>` is *compatible with* the
-    /// `MemoryBlockInfo<U>`.
+    /// `MemoryBlockInfo<T>`.
     ///
     /// Definition of "info_1 compatible with info_2"
     ///
     /// For non GC-root carrying data, "info_1 is compatible with
-    /// info_2" means that the two `MemoryBlockInfos` have the same
+    /// info_2" means that the two block infos have the same
     /// alignment.
 (They need not have the same size, as that would
     /// defeat the point of the `realloc` interface.)
 For GC-root
     /// carrying data, according to this RFC, "compatible with" means